Interest Rate Calculator

 What Is an Interest Rate Calculator?

-An interest rate calculator helps you determine the real annual interest rate on a loan when you only know:
+An interest rate calculator determines the true annual percentage rate (APR) for a fixed-rate loan when you know:

 - How long you'll be paying (loan term)